Yuvrajscheema/mech_325_report/main.typ

   caption: [Equatorial Mount Explained cont.],
 )

 The advent of affordable 3D printing technology has fundamentally transformed the landscape of all hobbyist and amateur technical pursuits.
-Hobbies, such as astrophotography, which previouly required boutique and expensive products are now being approached from a new  perspective.
+Hobbies, such as astrophotography, which previously required boutique and expensive products are now being approached from a new  perspective.
 Desktop 3D printers, which have dropped in price from tens of thousands to just a few hundred dollars over the past decade, have democratized the ability to rapidly prototype and fabricate custom tools.
 This accessibility has enabled hobbyists to tackle increasingly sophisticated projects that would have been impractical or impossible just years ago.
 The maker community has flourished as enthusiasts share designs, collaborate on complex builds, and push the boundaries of what can be achieved outside traditional manufacturing settings.

 Astrophotography is one such older hobby with already established industry that serves it.
 All forms of telescopes, filters, cameras, mounts, controllers, and respective accessories already exist on the market, but due to the small volume of products these companies sell, design and manufacturing remains very expensive and outside of the range of many hobbiysts.
 In particular, equatorial mounts from astrophotography hobbyist stores can cost anywhere between \$1000 and \$10,000 CAD.